SailNav. Search

 Settings

-From here you can customize and configure the behavior of SailNav to perfectly suit your needs and those of your boat.
+From here you can customize and configure SailNav's behavior to perfectly fit your needs and those of your vessel.

 Configuration Options